How to dress for backcountry cross-country skiing?

 Now you're ready to complete your off-trail cross-country ski kit for your next adventure!

-How to choose the right alpine skis?
+How to choose the right backcountry cross-country skiing equipment?